apache/sling-site/src/main/jbake/content/documentation/bundles/bundle-resources-extensions-bundleresource.md

    * Regular files are assigned the `nt:file` resource type
    * Directories are assigned the `nt:folder` resource type

+The default resource type is stored under the `sling:resourceType` property and can be accessed using the value map.
+You can change this behavior by adding `skipSettingResourceTypeProperty` flag to the manifest:

+    ...
+    Sling-Bundle-Resources: /products;skipSettingResourceTypeProperty:=true
+    ...

+After setting the flag, `Resource.getResourceType()` will still return valid resource type.

 # Defining Resources Through JSON